Overview

 WRI interns appear as co-authors on peer-reviewed publications, professional papers, conference talks and posters.
 WRI maintains contact with alumni as they pursue their professional and academic careers with the goal of developing a peer group with broad water resource interests.

-Want to learn more about a past intern project?
+Want to learn more about potential projects for 2026?